Find the best cheap headphones (over-ear & on-ear) under $100 you can get right now.

 They don’t win any points for style, compactness, or plush fit, but even a professional live sound engineer or DJ could benefit from having these as a backup set of cans.

-For great sounding over-ear headphones with strong bass for less than $30, Monoprice 108323 are the best choice.
+For great-sounding over-ear headphones with strong bass for less than $30, Monoprice 108323 is the best choice.

 - High level of noise isolation